THE LATEST: Local forecast calm for now, T.S. Delta strengthening in the Caribbean

 Today and Tonight: Sunshine is the weather story today.
 Temperatures will be in the low 80s this afternoon with low humidity and plenty of sunshine.
 Temperatures will be in the upper 50s overnight.

-Up next: Tomorrow will be warmer a bit warmer than today.
+Up next: Tomorrow will be a bit warmer than today.
 Some coastal shower activity is possible on Tuesday afternoon.
 Temperatures will be in the mid 80s Tuesday heating into the upper 80s by Thursday.
 Overnight lows will slowly warm up too into the mid-60s by late week.
 Rain will return to the forecast on Thursday.
 After that, our forecast is dependent on the behavior of the tropical systems in the Gulf of Mexico.
 Right now, rainy conditions are expected on Friday through the weekend.
 Click here to see the 7-day forecast.

 JUST IN: the latest tropical advisory.
 For continuing updates, visit our Hurricane Center: https://t.co/D9KBc4cUVj pic.twitter.com/kGGy0wCEYs— WBRZ Weather (@WBRZweather) October 5, 2020